People You Probably Didn't Know Were Oxford University Alumni. Image courtesy of Sheng P. via Flickr Commons.

 Roger Bacon

 Roger Bacon was a medieval English philosopher and Franciscan friar.
 He was also one of the earliest European advocates of the modern scientific method.
-Bacon studied at Oxford and became a Master in the University, lecturing on Aristotle.
+Bacon studied at Oxford and became a Master at the University, lecturing on Aristotle.
 He was recorded speaking before the king at Oxford in 1233.

 John Wyclif (Wycliffe)